-This is a common type of cancer found in dogs that consists of a variety of malignant tumors that affect the connective tissues of the body, such as fat muscles and cartilage.
+Soft tissue sarcoma is a common type of cancer found in dogs that consists of a variety of malignant tumors that affect the connective tissues of the body, such as fat muscles and cartilage.
 They usually appear in the form of non-painful lumps and can occur anywhere on the body, but most commonly develop on the limbs, chest or abdominal wall.

-Soft tissue sarcoma can affect dogs of any age and breed, but is most commonly diagnosed in older, large-breed dogs, with golden retrievers, Saint Bernards and doberman pinschers known to be at higher risk.
+Soft tissue sarcoma can affect dogs of any age and breed, but is most commonly diagnosed in older, large-breed dogs, with golden retrievers, Saint Bernards and Doberman pinschers known to be at higher risk.

-This type of cancer involves tumors that affect the thyroid, a gland in the neck responsible for releasing important hormones that regulate metabolism and help control major functions of the body.
+Thyroid cancer involves tumors that affect the thyroid, a gland in the neck responsible for releasing important hormones that regulate metabolism and help control major functions of the body.
 Thyroid tumors are almost always malignant and often spread to the lungs and lymph nodes They can also invade nearby structures such as the windpipe, blood vessels and esophagus.

 Fortunately, thyroid cancer is relatively uncommon in dogs, however, beagles, boxers and golden retrievers between the ages of 9 and 11 are known to be at higher risk.

 Recognizing the warning signs of cancer in dogs.